CloudIOInc/statex/website/docs/api-reference/core/selector.md

 sidebar_label: selector()
 ---

-Returns writeable or read-only StateX state, depending on the options passed to the function.
+Returns writeable or read-only StateX derived/calculated state at a given [path](path), depending on the options passed to the function.

 Selectors represent **derived state**.
 You can think of derived state as the output of passing state to a pure function that modifies the given state in some way.